cfpb/development/guides/unittesting-django-wagtail.md

 ### Django models

-Any custom method or properties on Django models should be unit tested.  we generally use `django.test.TestCase` as the base class because testing models is going to involve creating them in the test database.
+Any custom method or properties on Django models should be unit tested.
+We generally use `django.test.TestCase` as the base class because testing models is going to involve creating them in the test database.

 For example, interactive regulations `Part` objects [construct a full CFR title string from their fields](https://github.com/cfpb/cfgov-refresh/blob/master/cfgov/regulations3k/models/django.py#L58-L61):